 Seven key skills of great designers

-I have led more creative teams than I care to remember and during this time have had lots of heartache and fun.
-Thankfully, because of the amazing designers I have had the pleasure of working with, there has been more fun than heartache!
-I recently spoke to a group of young designers and was asked to give them some insights for their design future, which got me thinking about the qualities that I think are vital to being a great designer … here are the seven key skills that I believe designers need if they’re going to stop being ‘good’ and start being ‘great’:
+We recently spoke to a group of young designers and was asked to give them some insights for their design future, which got us thinking about the qualities that we think are vital to being a great designer … here are the seven key skills that we believe designers need if they’re going to stop being ‘good’ and start being ‘great’:

 1. Seek to understand business

 Typically, when we design it is for businesses; businesses need revenue and the work we do should contribute to the process of creating it.
 Ultimately, a designer’s job is to creatively solve business problems and to be successful you need to be better at it than other designers.
 Start by asking questions: how does your client make money?
 What are the challenges they are currently facing?
 How is the project you are working on going to help these aspects of their business?
 Are your design solutions going to increase your client’s bottom line or just eat into their profit?

 As a designer it is your job to make complex concepts clear and to help your client get their message out in a way that makes sense to the target audience.
 This means you need to be able to communicate, and you must be able to use language to your advantage.
 Design is more than just graphical elements, great designers use words just as much as images to bring a design to life.

 3. Be able to sell